Summary

 Article:

 Why does a property owner order and receive an independent appraisal full of misstatements, misrepresentations, and incomplete conclusions?
 Of course, there will be a certification that the appraiser is independent, licensed, and unbiased.
-The customary language and safety valve disclosures contained in the appraisal are statements by the assessment that the appraisal has been ordered by a principal for a limited purpose as instructed by the principal.
+The customary language and safety valve disclosures contained in the appraisal are statements by the appraiser that the appraisal has been ordered by a principal for a limited purpose, as instructed by the principal.
 The appraisal clearly states that no other party will rely on the conclusions found in the assessment.
+It’s a typical scenario where the principal attempts to use the document as a bona fide, third-party, arms-length appraisal representing a current-value conclusion.

 They are given a job to appraise based on certain assumptions directed by the person hiring them.
 Some are done with transparency, and some are not.

 An example would be an enthusiastic developer who may order an appraisal for a 50-story condominium in the middle of the Mojave Desert, far from adequate population, demand, and absorption possibilities.
 The instructions conveyed to the appraiser are that all entitlements are in place, this is an up-and-coming area, and there will be buyers for the condos.
-The appraiser may create a proforma and use comparables that are a long distance away and unrelated to the subject property.
+The appraiser may create a pro forma and use comparables that are a long distance away and unrelated to the subject property.
 This appraisal process represents an illustrated and rationalized illusion.

 Appraisal No. 1—Actual Example: Let’s examine a real-life appraisal to understand how assumptions and conditions can affect a property’s value.
 In this case, we’re examining an appraisal for a potential residential development in an upscale beach neighborhood.